Treksha/Sugarcane-production/README.md

 # Sugarcane-production
-It consist sugarcane production data analysis at global level.
+This project presents a comprehensive analysis of  sugarcane production data at both continent and country levels.